 - in approximately 6 weeks if you submit a paper FAFSA

-The Federal Processor will send you a Student Aid Report (SAR) or a SAR Information Acknowledgement.
-If you provide a valid e-mail address, your SAR will be emailed to you.
+- The Federal Processor will send you a Student Aid Report (SAR) or a SAR Information Acknowledgement.
+The SAR is simply a transcript of the answers you provided to the questions on the FAFSA, and allows you to review those answers and submit a correction if needed.
+If you provide a valid e-mail address on the FAFSA, your SAR will be emailed to you.

-To receive financial aid, you may be required to take additional steps or meet certain conditions.
-It is your responsibility to read all information listed on our web pages, and any related information that may be provided to you by the Financial Aid Office or Peninsula College.
+- To receive financial aid, you may be required to take additional steps or meet certain conditions.
+It is your responsibility to read all information listed on our website and any related information that may be provided to you by the Financial Aid Office or Peninsula College.

 After we have reviewed your financial aid file and awarded aid, you will be able to view your financial aid awards in your ctcLink student account in the "Financial Aid" tile.
 If you were not found eligible for aid, you will be immediately notified by the Financial Aid Office via email, and given instructions on how you may regain eligibility if possible.

 For those who are awarded financial aid, please note:

 - All financial aid funds (grants, loans, scholarships) will be applied towards tuition and fees first; any leftover funds will be issued as a refund to you through BankMobile if the source of aid is refundable to the student.
 You must set up your refund account through BankMobile to receive your financial aid.

 - The amount of grant aid you are awarded may decrease if you are enrolled less than full-time (12 credits.)
 See the "Adding/Dropping Classes" webpage for more info.